kentaroy47/arxiv-scraping/README.md

 # arxiv-scraping
-let's scrape arxiv papers by python.
+let's scrape deep-learning arxiv papers by python!

 Number of citations are acquired from semantic scholar.